buvvi/Angular-2/README.md

 HI Friends ,

-I have tested the Drag and Drop sinple example .
+I have coded & tested the Drag and Drop simple example .

-There is no need to change this code to run the same in your machine .

 Basic Stuff like Node js installation must be in your machine .